veronica-morales/Disney_ETL/README.md

 # Disney Datasets
 These datasets provide information from rides from specific Disney theme parks.
 In each csv file, the data provided has the date, time, posted wait time, and the actual wait time.
 I will just be using csv files from rides corresponding to two theme parks: magic kingdom and hollywood studios.
 The goal is to clean the data once it has been imported, using Python and Pandas.
 Once the data cleaning has been done, I will import the dataframes to Postgres SQL.
-The final outlook should be one database in SQL containing two seperate tables.
+The final outlook should be one database in SQL containing two separate tables.

 ## Extract